Skip to content

 #5.
 Sengled Snap (Best Two-Way Audio)

 The Sengled Snap has a noticeably better speaker than the rest of the field.
-Voice over the camera came through clearly enough that a delivery driver responded without us repeating ourselves.
+Voice over the camera comes through clearly enough that someone at the door can respond without asking you to repeat yourself.

 Key specs: 1080p HD video, high-output speaker plus dual microphones, facial recognition, standard E26 socket fit, companion app on iOS and Android